mathiasrw/argmate/README.md

 ## argMateMini

 Sometimes all you want is no fuss and a bit more speed.
-If you don't need magic like built-in validation and type conversion, then `argMateMini` is your best friend.
+If you don't need magic and convinience, then `argMateMini` is your friend.

 ```javascript
 import argMate from 'argmate/mini';